LihuaPeiNeo/LihuaPeiNeo.github.io/Matrix_Paper/PMM_Represent.md

 ![PMM4](../Matrix_Paper/3DAlg.jpg)
 ![PMM5](../Matrix_Paper/tables.png)

+#### <a name="Algrithom Families' Space and BUMMA"></a>Algrithom Families' Space and BUMMA
 <p align = "left">
 However, the existing practical PMM algorithms are not optimized, it is desirable to design a map for organizing the families of these PMM algorithms.
 Using the metric of parallel efficiency of the lattice, we evaluate the upper bounds of the algorithms as a function of the given dimensions of the matrices involved and the computer system parameters.
 </p>
 ![PMM4](../Matrix_Paper/PMM_Result.png)

 <p align = "left">
-A new PMM algorithms we design is to introduce the adaptivities to traditional PMM algorithms for handling different practical cases including the varying dimensions of matrices, number of computer nodes, buffer sizes, etc.
+A new PMM algorithms (BUMMA) we design is to introduce the adaptivities to traditional PMM algorithms for handling different practical cases including the varying dimensions of matrices, number of computer nodes, buffer sizes, etc.